View All

 9. How would you explain self-service BI?

-10. What is DAX, and what is its significance?
+10. What is Power BI DAX?
+What is its significance?

 It is primarily used for defining calculated columns, measures, and custom tables in data models, enabling users to perform complex data analysis beyond basic aggregation.

-DAX is significant because it allows users to:
+DAX is significant because it allows users to perform the following jobs:

 11. What are Filters in Power BI, and how do they work?